CodeScripterSD/Forge-Eunithice-Rewrite/README.md

 - Added a new fluid "Chroma" (Doesn't act like a fluid due to lacking fluid API)
   - Extends usage of Extraction Core in Extractor recipes; Extraction Core now turns into Chroma
 - Added Deepslate Neudonite Ore
+- Added much stronger Speed Infused Asphalt variant, Calcified Speed Infused Asphalt (Name will definitely change, this was named as a joke)
 #### Enchantments
 - Added an "Autosmelt" enchantment, blocks mined with a tool using this enchantment will have their normal drops smelted.
 Incompatible with Silk Touch
 - Added a "Firing Speed" enchantment